KontonGu/MLPerf-Inference-Benchmark-FaST-GShare/resnet/README.md

 # Introduction
+This is the resnet50 work in the FaST-GShare MLPerf Benchmark.
 Run one of the following command to download the models and build the docker image:
 """
 1.1 make download_tensorflow_model
 1.2 make download_pytorch_model